Harshithreddyvonteri/Benchmarking-Redis-and-Memcached/README.md

 1. **src:** This directory contains the source code to run the experiments.
 2. **logs:** The logs of execution will be stored here.
 A new run-id will be created for each run and the logs will be stored in the corresponsing directory.
 3. **outputs:** All the plots and summary files are saved in this folder under the corresponding run-id of the execution.
 4. **bin:** This folder contains the memtier-benchmarch binary used for performing experiments.
 Note that we changed the source code of memtier-benchmark.
-The modified source code of memter-benchmark can be found [todo]().
+The modified source code of memtier-benchmark can be found [todo]().
 5. **assets:** This folder contains the configuration files of different persistance models of redis.
 These are used to evaluate the overhead of various persistance models.

 ## Requirements: